 Math, Science, Engineering Course Work

 - Math and science courses common to most engineering curricula—such as calculus, chemistry with lab, calculus-based physics with lab, calculus-based statistics, and computer programming.
-Recommended for strong preparation: at least three courses on the list of Core Math and Science Courses in the General College Requirements for Off Campus Transfer Students.
+Recommended for strong preparation: at least four courses on the list of Core Math and Science Courses in the General College Requirements for Off Campus Transfer Students.

 - An introduction to engineering course is optional but strongly recommended, if available.

 - Engineering courses related to the intended major

 - English composition, equivalent to Communication Part A